 Online gambling, however, is illegal.
 Pari-mutuel horse race betting is the only form of legal online betting in the state.

 For a state that has deemed online gambling taboo, California has a thriving casino gambling industry.
 With more brick-and-mortar casinos than any other U.S. state not named Nevada or Oklahoma, the Golden State generates nearly $8 billion in revenue, after winnings, annually.

 Each casino offers a complete lineup of games, including slots, blackjack, and baccarat.
-If the California Legalize Sports Betting on American Indian Lands Initiative passes the November 2022 vote, roulette and dice games, such as craps, would also be legalized in CA.
+If California Proposition 26, Legalize Sports Betting on American Indian Lands Initiative passes the November 2022 vote, roulette and dice games, such as craps, would also be legalized in CA.

 In California, sweepstakes casinos are the only online game in town.
 The sweepstakes model abides by the CA criminal code, allowing gamblers to earn real money using virtual currency.

-There are dozens of poker rooms for card sharks to enjoy in the Golden State.
+There are dozens of poker rooms for card sharks to enjoy in CA.

 When it comes to online poker, California’s tribal casinos, cardrooms, and racetrack operators have been in a stalemate, as all efforts to legalize online poker have fallen short.
 With interested parties failing to come to terms on how this gaming expansion would benefit each stakeholder, they’ve kicked the can down the road on multiple occasions.